 Glock is known for its reliability, being able to cycle when put in just about any condition.
-Large amounts of carbon build up, dirt and even mud, inexplicably doesn’t stop Glock from firing but it is obvious keeping it clean and lubed will make it that much more reliable.
-Glock has a very specific way that they recommend you to clean and lube your firearm and you can read about that in your owner manual.
+Large amounts of carbon build up, dirt and even mud, inexplicably doesn’t stop Glock from firing, but it is obvious keeping it clean and lubed will make it that much more reliable.
+Glock has a very specific way they recommend you to clean and lube your firearm and you can read about that in the owner manual that came with the firearm.
 Glock also recommends using a quality lubricant that won’t harden or gum up to prevent any malfunction when firing your Glock.
 We will be giving you our top choices for Glock lubricants and cleaners as well as how often you should clean your firearm.

 Without further ado, we will share our choices for the best lube and cleaner that will keep your Glock running.